shiheqing/shiheqing.github.io/_pages/about.md

 Simple Codes
 ======
-I stored some simple codes in derivative pricing by solving a PDE via Monte Carlo, Finite Difference, and other numerical methods.
+I stored some simple codes written by me used for derivative pricing by solving a PDE via Monte Carlo, Finite Difference, or other numerical methods.
+Some codes about variety of closed form solutions are also available.
+If you are interested in those, you can visit my Github page.
+I will constantly update some simple codes there.